jmj0502/LSharp/README.md

 ```

 Modules are basically an environment, so variables, classes, and functions can be defined inside them.
-Modules allow you to avoid namespace collitions and to efficiently encapsulate the behaviour related to a
+Modules allow you to avoid namespace collisions and to efficiently encapsulate the behavior related to a
 certain functionality.

 ### L# supports multi-file imports.